Win with Chocolate Milk

 Host a Cyclist!

-Local Volunteers needed to host top cyclists from around the world who will be competing in the Tour of America's Dairyland.
-This unique opportunity offers you the chance to get to know the country's top riders and get a peek behind the scenes of the racing lifestyle.
-Lifelong friendships are often formed.
+Local volunteers are needed to host top cyclists from around the world who will be competing in the Tour of America's Dairyland from June 15-25, 2017.
+Our ability to offer housing in area homes is a HUGE factor in recruiting teams to race in the series, as many of them function on very limited budgets.
+WE NEED YOU!
+In exchange, this unique opportunity offers you the chance to get to know elite cyclists and get a peek behind the scenes of the racing lifestyle.
+Lifelong friendships are often formed!

-We are looking for host homes to house Racers both men and women from around the world who will travel to Wisconsin this summer for ten days of bike racing.
-Hosting riders in individual homes is a huge factor in recruiting teams.
-Invite your neighbors too.
+We are looking for host homes to house both male and female cyclists from around the world.
+Invite your neighbors, too!
 They can help by providing housing so that entire teams can stay in the same geographical area (ideal situation).
-Please pass this information on to your friends, family and co-workers.

 Host families are asked to provide: